SNIPES is a leading sneaker and streetwear retailer that was looking to grow its customer base in the U.S. but required a new approach to expansion.

 However, standing up a dropship marketplace would be too costly and resource-intensive for the SNIPES team to tackle alone.
 They decided to seek the help of seasoned e-commerce experts who would understand their specific pain points, meet their expectations, and take a hands-on approach to building and scaling their dropship marketplace.

-fabric Marketplace emerged as a front-runner because of its modern technology and lightning quick time-to-value.
+fabric Dropship emerged as a front-runner because of its modern technology and lightning quick time-to-value.
 It also stood out because of its people.
 Top-notch technology is table stakes in e-commerce, but what could really take SNIPES to the next level was the support of knowledgeable, enthusiastic professionals with experience building and scaling marketplaces. fabric was the only partner that could set the company up for operational success, while providing a proven approach to strategy, development, and implementation that would position SNIPES to thrive well into the future.

 fabric’s commitment to best practices, ability to generate innovative business ideas, and willingness to share lessons learned stood out to SNIPES’ CDO, Jenna Flateman Posner: